aryantps/Scripts/README.md

 + Edit out directory variable and run 2nd cell containing organizer function

 ###### Note: If you can't import pandas then just use exts dictionary instead of return_dic function in 2nd cell.

+# 2. AMAZON LOOKUP
+Scraper that scrapes info about the product after taking URL as input.